 - Channel drivers and receivers

 - Storage director address switches

 - Address comparator

 - Bus out deskew register

 - Bus in deskew register

-- · Longitudinal redundancy check register
+- Longitudinal redundancy check register

-The minimum configuration for a Model 21 or 23 is a two channel switch-pair channel configuration.
-Channels A and B are for the Two Channel Switch-Pair feature.
+The minimum configuration for a Model 21 and 23 is a two channel switch-pair channel configuration.
+Cards A and B are for the Two Channel Switch-Pair feature.

-Channels C and D are added by the Two Channel Switch-Pair, Additional feature.
+Cards C and D are added by the Two Channel Switch-Pair, Additional feature.

-Channels E, F, G, and H are added by the Four Channel Switch, Additional feature.
+Cards E, F, G, and H are added by the Four Channel Switch, Additional feature.